Information for Potential Men of HOPE

 Men of HOPE rise by 6 a.m. to do chores, prepare for their days, and leave the Center by 8:00 a.m. for work, to look for work, education, or scheduled appointments each Monday through Saturday morning.

 Men of HOPE are required to be back at the Center by 9 p.m. each evening.

-The Center closes for morning church services at 8:30 a.m. and reopens following morning services (no later than 2 p.m.)
+On Sundays, the Center closes for morning church services at 8:30 a.m. and reopens following morning services (no later than 2 p.m.)

 •Men of HOPE are NOT required to attend church services.
 We close so that staff may attend